Dirty Shower Heads: What's Living in Yours? | Reader's Digest

-Don’t Freak Out, But Your Showerhead May Be Filthier Than You Think
+Don’t Freak Out, But If You See This You May Be Showering in Bacterial Slime

 Don't look now, but a thick layer of slime behind your showerhead could be an unlikely home for bacteria.